Financial Remedy Proceedings

 And there you have it – the entire financial remedy proceedings from start to finish in a nutshell.
 There are many reasons why some cases take longer than others, but the framework and deadlines outlined above are the ones to make a note of and follow.
 Failure to do so can lead to costs penalties against the party at fault, and will certainly do little to enamour them to the Judge at any hearing along the way.

-For more details or if you would like representation in financial or divorce proceedings, please do not hesitate to contact James or Frank.
-Paradigm Family Law offers a free initial consultation and our fixed fee solutions cover financial proceedings from start to finish.
-You can call us on 0845 6020422 or email us to [email protected].
-You can also follow us on twitter and LinkedIn for the latest news and views on family law.
+If you would like more details on this or want to discuss your family law matter, please do not hesitate to contact Frank, or Evelyn.
+Paradigm Family Law offers a free initial consultation with a top rated divorce lawyer and our fixed fee solutions cover financial proceedings from start to finish.
+You can call us on 01904 217225 or email us to [email protected].